SELab-2/OSOC-3/files/user_manual.md

 ## Logging out

-To log out, click on the **Log Out** button on the top right of the page.
+To log out, click on the **Log Out** button in the top-right corner of the page.

 ## Managing Users (Admin-only)